Dogru-Isim/RemoteControlPhone/README.md

 # RemoteControlPhone

 NOTE: This is just a demo for now but it does the job.
-Also, probably work just for android.
+Also, will probably work just for android.

 Connect your phone to your PC (or vice versa) via WiFi.
 (Also, I didn't check but the program will probably work for other devices too, like a tablet or another phone if they have the installations which are necessary) to simulate your mouse (moves, clicks (right click has and the wheel has not been yet implemented))